Digging deep: JCB corporate clout delivered a diesel speed dream

 On Utah's fabled Bonneville Salt Flats in August 2006, a serving RAF fighter pilot – Wing Commander Andy Green – claimed the World Land Speed Record for diesel-powered cars at the controls of the JCB Dieselmax ‘streamliner’.
 The speed set was 350.092mph, and their record still stands.

 Tyres tend to be the limiting factor in wheel-driven speed bids.
 Those fitted to the JCB Dieselmax were tested in the same facility used to test the Space Shuttle's tyres.
-Driver Andy Green, who was flying Harriers for a living at this point in his career, took care to manage wheelspin as he worked the car up through the gears on the 11-mile track's slippery salt surface.
-It had two six-speed gearboxes, one for the front wheels and one for the rear, but Green never used top gear – indicating there was even more speed to be had.
+Driver Green, who was flying Harriers for a living at this point in his career, took care to manage wheelspin as he worked the car up through the gears on the 11-mile track's slippery salt surface.
+It had two six-speed gearboxes, one for the front wheels and one for the rear, but he never used top gear – indicating there was even more speed to be had.

 This state-of-the-art speedster was brought into being with a substantial budget and a thoroughly professional approach.
 Britain had claimed a record held by America since 1973.
-It was a clear demonstration of what is possible when the will and the whereabouts are there.
+It was a clear demonstration of what is possible when the will and the wherewithal are there.

 Want to see the JCB Dieselmax today?
 It's on display at the British Motor Museum at Gaydon in Warwickshire.
 Alongside it are several other British-built vehicles that have broken world land-speed records.